metastableB/metastableB.github.io/_posts/2016-09-13-BLE-Devices-On-Linux.md

 to scan for BLE devices.
 Make sure your BLE devices are turned on.
 ![hcitool-lescan](/img/blog/hcitool-lescan.png){: .blog-post-center-image .blog-post-div-shadow }

-You can ignore teh unknown devicees in my output.
+You can ignore the unknown devices in my output.
+We now have a working environment for BLE development on Linux.
+Next lets try talking to some BLE devices.
+In the [next]() article, I am going to use my BLE setup to talk to a [Mio Fuse](http://www.mioglobal.com/en-us/Mio-FUSE-Heart-Rate-Training-Activity-Tracker/Product.aspx) health band I have.
+I am going to use the `gatttool` to work with Mio Global Fuse in interactive and non-interactive mode.

+This article was about setting up the tools required for BLE development under Linux.